 Other Graduate Assistantships.
 Other opportunities for graduate assistantships may be announced.
 Eligible and qualified students are encouraged to apply.
-Details and requirements will vary, and selection may be based on academic and clinic performance, as well as on other factors including skill sets, student's professionalism and conduct.
+Details and requirements will vary, and selection may be based on academic and clinic performance, as well as on other factors including demonstration of behavior in alignment with the Division's expectations for professionalism and conduct.

 Division of Communication Disorders Scholarships.
 Undergraduate & graduate students are eligible to apply for Division scholarships.
 These scholarship applications typically have due dates in mid-January.
-Students apply to the general Division of Communication Disorders Scholarships within WyoScholarships to be considered for any of these scholarships which may include Barbara Kahn Scholarships/ Steve Elliott Scholarships/ and others.
+Students should apply to the general Division of Communication Disorders Scholarships within WyoScholarships to be considered for any of these scholarships which may include Barbara Kahn Scholarships, Steve Elliott Scholarships, and others.

 College of Health Science Scholarships.
 Scholarships typically offered include the Paul Stock Scholarship and the Gordon S. & Charlott Myers Health Sciences Scholarship.
-These scholarships are awarded in the same manner.
+The Division has a scholarship committee that evaluates applications.
 Division scholarships are awarded as part of the graduate application process.
 Eligible students who apply to general Division of Communication Disorders Scholarships are considered for these awards.